Education

 • Students like it when contents are well presented

-Facilitators must ensure that their contents must have well been thought through and grind to a level that will be easily digestible by their students.
+Facilitators must ensure that their contents are well thought through and grind to a level that is easily digestible by their students.

-Subject contents are like stones that need to be ground into powder before it can be served to students.
+Subject contents are like stones that need to be ground into powder before being served to students.
 This process can only be achieved if the facilitator has expertise in the subject area.

-In some cases, you may need to use visual imaging, stories, songs, rhymes, etc.to convey your message to you, students.
+Sometimes, you may need to use visual imaging, stories, songs, rhymes, etc., to convey your message to your students.

 • You must be a motivator to your students

-One of the primary reasons why students are in school is to learn, and this can be achieved when they stay motivated.
-A discouraged student may find it challenging to have good grades, and that is why a teacher must ensure that his students are motivated.
+One of the primary reasons why students are in school is to learn, which can be achieved when they stay motivated.
+A discouraged student may find it challenging to have good grades, so a teacher must ensure that his students are motivated.

 One of the things I have seen most teachers around me do, which I have also cultivated, is giving hope and making them feel valued.
-I know of a teacher that has made it his mantra always to tell his students, “you are special.”
+I know of a teacher who has made it his mantra to tell his students, “You are special.”

 Motivation is an essential ingredient in achieving academic goals.
-A facilitator must ensure that every student is given a chance to freely express himself in class and be rewarded for any attempt made in answering questions.
+A facilitator must ensure that every student is allowed to freely express himself in class and be rewarded for any attempt to answer questions.

-Someone said, “there is no better motivation than knowing that you have done something well” Making your students have self-belief and respected in class can facilitate learning.
+Someone said, “There is no better motivation than knowing that you have done something well” Making your students have self-belief and respect in class can facilitate learning.

 • Maintaining a healthy student-teacher relationship

-Student-teacher relationship is a state of connectedness between a teacher and his students with the aim of improving their performance academically and making them an instrument of change to their society.
+A Student-teacher relationship is a state of connectedness between a teacher and his students, aiming to improve their academic performance and make them an instrument of change in their society.

-Some of the importance of this type of relationship includes:
+Some of the importance of this type of relationship include:

-• It gives an avenue to the students to ask questions without fear of being criticized by the teacher.
+• It gives an avenue for the students to ask questions without fear of being criticized by the teacher.

-• It makes the teacher know where a student lags behind academically.
+• It lets the teacher know where a student lags academically.

 • Enhances effective communication in the class